Little red dot

-Initially used as a pejorative by other countries to refer to Singapore, the term was quickly adopted and reappropriated by both Singaporean politicians and citizens alike with pride and a sense of the nation's prosperity and success despite its physical limitations.
+Initially used as a pejorative by other countries to refer to Singapore, the term was quickly adopted and reappropriated by Singaporean politicians and citizens with pride as a sense of the nation's prosperity and success despite its physical limitations.
 In 2015, Singapore celebrated its Golden Jubilee, the 50th anniversary of its independence, with the term "SG50" depicted inside a red dot.

 Origin and subsequent developments

-The term "little red dot" gained currency after the third Indonesian President B. J. Habibie was regarded as having criticized Singapore in an article published in the Asian Wall Street Journal of 4 August 1998.
-It was reported that Habibie had remarked that he did not have the feeling that Singapore was a friend, and had pointed to a map, saying: "It's O.K. with me, but there are 211 million people [in Indonesia].
+The term "little red dot" gained currency after the third Indonesian president, B. J. Habibie, was regarded as having criticized Singapore in an article published in the Asian Wall Street Journal on 4 August 1998.
+It was reported that Habibie had remarked that he did not feel that Singapore was a friend and had pointed to a map, saying: "It's O.K. with me, but there are 211 million people [in Indonesia].
+Look at that map.
 All the green [area] is Indonesia.
-And that red dot is Singapore."
+And that red dot is Singapore.
+Look at that."
 The remark was seen as a dismissal of Singapore, having referred to the country in a disparaging manner.

-Former Prime Minister of Singapore, Goh Chok Tong, responded in his National Day Rally Speech on 23 August 1998.
-Goh called the effect of the Asian financial crisis in 1997 on Indonesia a "major tragedy", noting that the rupiah was worth only a fifth of what it was against the US dollar in June 1997; the banking system had almost collapsed; the economy was expected to contract by 15% in 1998; and that riots had taken place in the country in May 1998, mostly targeting Chinese Indonesians.
+Then-Prime Minister of Singapore Goh Chok Tong responded in his National Day Rally Speech on 23 August 1998.
+Goh called the effect of the 1997 Asian financial crisis on Indonesia a "major tragedy", noting that the rupiah was worth only a fifth of what it had been against the US dollar in June 1997.
+Other things mentioned by Goh include that the banking system had almost collapsed, the economy was expected to contract by 15% in 1998, and that riots had taken place in the country in May 1998, mostly targeting Chinese Indonesians.
 He then said, "Singapore will help Indonesia within the limits of our ability.
 We are a small economy. ...
 After all we are only three million people.
 Just a little red dot on the map.
 Where is the capacity to help 211 million people?"

-Reflecting on Habibie's remarks at a conference on 3 May 2003, Singapore's former Deputy Prime Minister (and present Prime Minister), Lee Hsien Loong, said: "This [Habibie's remark] was a vivid and valuable reminder that we are indeed very small and very vulnerable.
+Reflecting on Habibie's remarks at a conference on 3 May 2003, then-Deputy Prime Minister Lee Hsien Loong said: "This [Habibie's remark] was a vivid and valuable reminder that we are indeed very small and very vulnerable.
 The little red dot has entered the psyche of every Singaporean, and become a permanent part of our vocabulary, for which we are grateful."

 On 19 September 2006, Habibie explained to reporters that far from dismissing Singapore in 1998, he had meant to highlight Singapore's achievements despite its small size.
-He said that he had made the remark while speaking off-the-cuff with members of an Indonesian youth group and trying to "give them spirit".
+He said he had remarked while speaking off-the-cuff with members of an Indonesian youth group and trying to "give them spirit".
 He said that he had told them: "If you look at the map of Southeast Asia, you [Indonesia] are so big, and Singapore is just a dot.
 But if you come to Singapore, you see people with vision."
 He also claimed that "I have corrected [myself] many times, but they have never put it [sic].
 And I could not prove it in writing because I was talking freely."